3034

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Olo burned through $1.88 million of cash in Q2 , reducing its cash burn by 36.9% year on year.
+Olo's free cash flow came in at $2.73 million in Q4, turning positive over the last year.

 Olo Free Cash Flow

-It was great to see Olo's optimistic revenue guidance and outlook for next quarter, which exceeded analysts' expectations.
-We were also glad to see stable retention rates.
-On the other hand, its deteriorating gross margin was the only negative.
-Overall, we think this was still a really good quarter that should please shareholders.
-The stock is up 1.75% after reporting and currently trades at $8.14 per share.
+We were impressed by Olo's revenue guidance and rosy outlook, which blew past analysts' expectations.
+Revenue retention stayed solid and free cash flow turned positive.
+On the other hand, its gross margin declined.
+Zooming out, we think this was an impressive quarter that should delight shareholders.
+The stock is up 8.8% after reporting and currently trades at $6.29 per share.

 Is Now The Time?

-When considering an investment in Olo, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
-We cheer for everyone who's making the lives of others easier through technology but in case of Olo, we'll be cheering from the sidelines.
-Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+We cheer for everyone who's making the lives of others easier through technology, but in case of Olo, we'll be cheering from the sidelines.
+Although its , Wall Street expects growth to deteriorate from here.
+And while its very efficient customer acquisition hints at the potential for strong profitability, the downside is its gross margins show its business model is much less lucrative than the best software businesses.
+On top of that, its growth is coming at a cost of significant cash burn.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.